 Why is a tooth extracted after a root canal?

 Because sometimes, there are structural issues and the tooth can no longer be saved.
-Usually, dentists try to preserve your tooth at all costs, but when there is nothing else to do, an extraction is required, even if you already had a root canal treatment.
-Sometimes the root canal didn’t fix the infection, and several other reasons.
+Usually, dentists try to preserve your tooth at all costs, but when there is nothing else to do, tooth extraction is required, even if you already had a root canal treatment.
+Sometimes the root canal didn’t fix the infection and several other reasons.
 But what you need to have in mind, is that your tooth will get removed when there is no other choice for saving it.

 Why do I have tooth pain after getting a crown?

-You must always remember that a crown is put over an already damaged tooth, and if you are experiencing tooth pain after getting a crown the best thing you can do is to go to your dentist.
+You must always remember that a crown is put over an already damaged tooth, and if you are experiencing tooth pain after getting a crown the best thing you can do is to go to your dentist near me.
 If you are having this kind of pain, it’s probably because there is some level of inflammation of the tooth’s nerve, and the most common reason is the constant trauma that the tooth receives due to a bad bite.

 How long can a tooth abscess wait for treatment?